Update on 7/30:

 Here are some parks I normally love… but they’re basically small parks with big playgrounds, that are closed, so if that would make your small child sad, avoid Tot Lot, Phyllis Needy, Reservoir, Van Aalst.
 On the other hand, they’re a fine place for older kids or adults to spread out a blanket and read, or play frisbee with household members and so on.

-Juanita Beach, Marina Park, and Houghton Beach can get crowded on sunny days.
-Whenever we’ve gone to Marina Park on a sunny day this spring, it has felt a little crowded for my comfort.
+Juanita Beach, Marina Park, and Houghton Beach can get really crowded on sunny days.
+Whenever we’ve gone to Marina Park on a sunny day this year, it has felt a little crowded for my comfort.
 I mask when I’m walking through, but take my mask off if we’re sitting at a distance from others.

 Rhododendron Park has a short trail – a nice amble for a young child or an elder.